-3. To the extent that it is consistent with the public interest, in particular the sound administration of justice, each Party shall consider the impact of the powers and procedures in this article upon the rights, responsibilities and legitimate interests of third parties.
+3. To the extent that it is consistent with the public interest, in particular [the sound administration of justice due process: AR; against – EU & mS], each State Party shall consider the impact of the powers and procedures in this article upon the rights, responsibilities and legitimate interests of third parties[, taking into account the principle of sovereign equality: IR; against – EU & mS].

 CLUSTER 2

 Article 43.
-Expedited preservation of [stored computer data] [accumulated electronic/digital information]
+Expedited preservation of [stored computer data] [or: GT] [accumulated electronic/digital information]

+[retain original – AU]

-1. Each State Party shall adopt such legislative and other measures as may be necessary to enable its competent authorities to give adequate orders or instructions or similarly obtain or ensure the expeditious preservation of specified [computer data] [electronic/digital information], including traffic data, that has been stored by means of [a computer system] [an information and communications technology system/device], in particular where there are grounds to believe that the [computer data] [electronic/digital information] is particularly vulnerable to deletion, copying, loss or modification, including due to expiry of the retention period provided for by its domestic legislation or by the provider’s terms of service.
+1. Each State Party shall adopt such legislative and other measures as may be necessary to enable its competent authorities to [(give adequate: EU & mS, NO, SN, US, CA, AU, UK, NZ, SG, EC) orders (or instructions: EU & mS, NO, SN, US, CA, AU, UK, NZ, SG, EC) (order or instruct: NI)] or similarly obtain [or ensure: EU & mS, NO, SN, US, CA, AU, UK, NZ, SG, EC] the expeditious preservation of specified [computer data] [electronic/digital information], including traffic data, that has been stored by means of [a computer system] [an information and communications technology system/device], [in particular: US] where there [are grounds (is) (reasonable: AR) evidence: IR] to believe that the [computer data] [electronic/digital information] is particularly vulnerable to [deletion,: EU & mS, NO, SN, US, CA, AU, UK, NZ, SG, EC] [copying,: EU & mS, NO, SN, US, JP, CA, AU, UK, NZ, SG, EC] loss or modification, [or encryption,: CL] [including due to expiry of the retention period provided for by its domestic legislation or by the provider’s terms of service: EU & mS, NO, SN, US, CA, AU, UK, NZ, SG, EC, CL].

-2. Where a State Party gives effect to paragraph 1 above by means of an order to a person, including legal persons, to preserve specified stored [computer data] [electronic/digital information] in the person’s possession or control, the State Party shall adopt such legislative and other measures as may be necessary to oblige that person to preserve and maintain the integrity of that [computer data] [electronic/digital information] for a period of time as long as necessary, up to a maximum of ninety days, to enable the competent authorities to seek its disclosure.
-A State Party may provide for such an order to be subsequently renewed.
+2. Where a State Party gives effect to paragraph 1 above by means of an order to a person, [including legal persons: EU & mS, NO, SN, US, CA, AU, UK, NZ, SG, EC], to preserve specified stored [computer data] [electronic/digital information] in the person’s possession or control, the State Party shall adopt such legislative and other measures as may be necessary to oblige that person to preserve and maintain the integrity of that [computer data] [electronic/digital information] for a period of time as long as necessary, [up to a maximum of ninety days: CARICOM, TH, SN, PE, CN, KE, PY, IR, NE, EG, BF, DZ, SG, NI; retain – AU, UK DO, NZ, EU & mS, CH, UK, YE] [with the possibility of renewal for two periods of up to ninety days: DO] [or for a period not less than ninety days: PE, PY, EC, NI] [or for a period of up to one year: IR, SG] [and not less than 180 days: CARICOM, TH, KE, SG, CO] [or any longer period defined in domestic law of States Parties: CN] [for a period of 180 days at a time: IN] [up to a period of ninety days, which may be extended only once for the same period, until the delivery or the period of 180 days counting from the communication to the person: CL, AR], to enable the competent authorities to seek its disclosure.
+A State Party may provide for such an order to be subsequently renewed [for the same minimum period, subject to sanctions for failure to comply: PE].

 3. Each State Party shall adopt such legislative and other measures as may be necessary to oblige the custodian or other person who is to preserve the [computer data] [electronic/digital information] to keep confidential the undertaking of such procedures for the period of time provided for by its domestic legislation.